 There are many different types of depressions with varying types of depressive symptoms.
-Depression is personal.
-Depression affects each person in different ways.
+Depression is personal. and as such depression affects each person in different ways.
 To clarify the type of depression a person has, a doctor may add information to further refine the depression diagnosis.
 This is called a depression "specifier."
 A depression "specifier" will have depressive symptoms with with specific features.
 For example:

 DEPRESSION: Who Will Be Effected?

 Most depressions begin in the teens, 20s or 30s, but depression can happen at any age.
 More women, than men are diagnosed with depression, but this may be due (in part) because a woman is more likely to seek a Doctor's help than a man.
 The symptoms of depression occur in people of all ages: children, teens and adults.
 Common symptoms of depression in children and teens are:

 - In younger children, symptoms of depression may include sadness, irritability, worry, aches and pains, refusing to go to school, or being underweight.